-The Adat Perpatih society in Negeri Sembilan, Malaysia is one of the few matrilineal societies found in South East Asia, and the only one of its kind in the country.
+The Adat Perpatih society in Negeri Sembilan is one of the few matrilineal societies found in Southeast Asia, and the only one of its kind in Malaysia.
 It traces its descent to the early Minangkabau immigrants who are believed to have arrived in West Malaysia in the late sixteenth century.
-The society is a relatively small one, confined largely to the Malays indigenous to five of the seven districts in the state, i.e. Kuala Pilah, Jelebu, Jempul, Tampin, and Rembau.
-Estimates of the number of people in the Adat Perpatih society are not available as no attempt has been made to enumerate them.
-Such an exercise would be problematical because of the constant flow of population from and into these districts.
+The society is a relatively small one, confined largely to the Malays indigenous to the five of the seven districts in the state of Negeri Sembilan, viz.
+Kuala Pilah, Jelebu, Jempul, Tampin and Rembau.
+Estimates on the number of people in the Adat Perpatih society are not available as no attempt has been made to enumerate them.
+Such an exercise would be problematical because of the constant flow of population out of and into these districts.

-Adherents of the Adat Perpatih may be limited in numerical strength and spatial distribution, but their somewhat unique kinship system has attracted much interest among early colonial administrators, scholars, and others.
-Such interest which has persisted until today has resulted in many published works on the society as evidenced by the publication list compiled by Tunku Noraidah (1984).
+Adherents of the Adat Perpatih may be limited in numerical strength and spatial distribution, but their somewhat unique kinship system has attracted much interest amongst the early colonial administrators, scholars and others.
+Such interest which has persisted until today has resulted in many published works on the society as evidenced by the publication list complied by Tunku Noraidah (1984).
 However, a close look at these studies reveals that little attention has been given to the position of women in the matrilineal society.
-It is only in the last two decades i.e. since 1969 that objective studies on these women began.
-To date apart from the writer (Azizah Kassim, unpublished; 1974; 1986; 1988; 1989; and in press the only other researcher on the subject is Maila Stivens (1981; 1985; and unpublished [b]).
+It is only in the last two decades i.e. since 1969 when objective studies on these women began.
+To date, apart from the writer (Azizah Kassim 1970, 1974, 1986, 1988, 1989 & 1990) the only other researcher on the subject is Maila Stevens (1981, 1985 & 1987).

 The availability of these works on the matrilineal women did not do much to clarify their status within the Adat Perpatih society.
-The general public in Malaysia, especially those outside the domain of the Adat, very often type-cast the matrilineal women as strident, domineering, and in control of their menfolk within the family and the household.
-In this paper the writer sets out to test the validity of this stereotype.
-By examining the basic principles of the Adat I attempt to look at women's rights and obligations within the family and the community.
-Central to my analysis here is gender relation, between women and their menfolk, including husbands and kin.
-The basic questions being addressed here are: what was the position of women in the traditional context?
-How do socio-economic changes that have taken place in the last few decades affect women's position in the matrilineal society?
+The general public in Malaysia, especially those outside the domain of the Adat, very often typecast the matrilineal women as strident, domineering, and in control of their menfolk within the family and the household.
+(1) In this paper I set out to test the validity of this stereotype.
+By examining the basic principles of the Adat, I attempt to look at women's rights and obligations within the family and the community.
+Central to my analysis here are gender relations, between women and their menfolk, including husbands and kin.
+The basic questions being addressed here are: what was the position of women in the traditional context?; and, how do socio-economic changes that have taken place in the last few decades affect women's position in the matrilineal society?

 The approach adopted here is anthropological.
-The writer focuses her attention on a group of Adat Perpatih communities in the mukim of Seri Menanti, in the district of Kuala Pilah.
-Changes outlined here cover a period of about two decades i.e. from the time the writer began her earlier work on women in these communities in 1969.
-The earlier data are here used as a basis for comparison with those derived from later research.
+I focus my attention on a group of Adat Perpatih communities in the mukim of Seri Menanti, in the district of Kuala Pilah.
+Changes outlined here cover a period of about two decades i.e. from the time I began my earlier work on women in these communities in 1969.
+The earlier data is here used as a basis for comparison with that derived from the later research.
+(2)